nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 * Conceptual definition

-Each row in a `*_nibs.tsv` file represents one stimulation instance, defined as a single delivered stimulation event or stimulation block applied to the participant.
+Each row in a `*_nibs.tsv` file represents one stimulation instance, defined as a single delivered execution of a stimulation command applied to the participant.

-A stimulation instance corresponds to one execution of a stimulation command, which may consist of:
+A stimulation instance corresponds to one execution of a stimulation configuration referenced by `stim_id`.
+Depending on the protocol, a stimulation instance may consist of:

-	- a single pulse,
+	- a single stimulus atom (e.g., single-pulse TMS),

-	- a paired or multi-pulse stimulus,
+	- a paired- or multi-pulse stimulus atom,

-	- a burst or train of pulses delivered as a single programmed unit.
+	- a burst- or train-based construct composed of repeated stimulus atoms delivered as a single programmed unit.

+* A stimulus atom is the smallest repeating stimulation unit defined by `stim_id` and described in `StimulusSet` (e.g., single-pulse, paired-pulse, or multi-pulse structures).

-* Stimulation instances may be delivered:
+Stimulation instances may be delivered:

 	- manually by the experimenter,

 	- automatically by the stimulation device,

-	- or triggered externally (e.g., by experimental software, behavioral task, or physiological event).
+	- or triggered externally (e.g., by experimental software, behavioral tasks, or physiological events).

-All stimulation parameters recorded in a given row describe the configuration and properties of that specific stimulation instance.
+All stimulation parameters recorded in a given row describe the configuration, timing, and properties of that specific stimulation instance.
-Repeated delivery of the same stimulation configuration MUST be represented by multiple rows, optionally indexed using stim_count or time-locked via `*_events.tsv`.
+Repeated delivery of the same stimulation configuration SHOULD be represented by multiple rows when individual deliveries are logged or time-locked (e.g., via `*_events.tsv`).
+Alternatively, when stimulation is delivered as a predefined block without per-instance logging, a single row MAY be used to describe the entire stimulation block, provided that parameters remain constant across repetitions.

 This section describes all possible fields that may appear in `*_nibs.tsv` files.
-The fields are grouped into logical sections based on their function and purpose.
+Fields are grouped into logical sections based on their functional role and expected variability during an experiment.
 All fields are optional unless stated otherwise, but some are strongly recommended.

-The order of parameters in _nibs.tsv follows a hierarchical structure based on their variability during an experiment and their role in defining the stimulation process.
-Parameters are grouped into three logical blocks.
-This structure reflects the actual flow of TMS experimentation — from hardware configuration, through protocol design, to per-target application and physiological feedback.
-Grouping fields this way improves readability and aligns with practical data collection workflows.

-In `*_nibs.tsv`, each row corresponds to a single stimulus instance as defined by the stimulation protocol.
-A stimulus instance may consist of one or multiple pulses (e.g., single-pulse, paired-pulse, or multi-pulse sequences), which are fully described within a single row.
-When stimulation is applied repeatedly, each stimulus instance is represented by a separate row if its parameters differ, or may be represented by a single row if parameters are constant across repetitions.
+The order and grouping of parameters in `*_nibs.tsv` reflect a hierarchical organization of stimulation metadata, progressing from device and configuration parameters, through protocol and timing definitions, to spatial targeting and derived measures.
+This structure mirrors practical stimulation workflows and supports both manual and automated data acquisition scenarios.

 **Stimulator Device & Coil Configuration**